AquaKnauf/fMRI-denoise/README.md

 ## 📈 Output

-- The notebook will display training loss and validation metrics.
+- All training updates (loss, metrics, etc.) will also be available in **TensorBoard** for interactive visualization.
-- You can modify it to save models, logs, or predictions as needed.
+- You can modify the `train_model_visual.py` to save:
+  - Trained models
+  - Prediction outputs
+  - Log files